Greece is one of those countries that always seems so close and yet so far.

 From the stories to the people, the food to the lifestyle, there’s no doubt that the ‘non-touristy’ experience is definitely the better way to go when it comes to visiting this fabulous part of Europe.

-#2 Visit the OTHER Mainland City
+#2 Stick to the Mainland

 Located on the Thermaic Gulf of the Aegean Sea, the awesome destination of Thessaloniki is a perfect place to do this.

 With a small population of just 300,000, it’s highly unlikely that many people you know will have travelled to this part of Greece.

 Enjoy time away from the crowds therefore by visiting the ancient squares, towers and fortresses of this old city.

 You can easily wander the streets for a few days, losing yourself in the history of it all and discovering a world few tourists learn about.